 Afton Chemical is a leading supplier of industrial lubricant additives and packages.
-The Afton Industrial portfolio covers a broad range of technology solutions developed for Wind Turbine, Industrial Gear, Turbine, Hydraulic, Grease, Slideway and Metalworking applications.
+The Afton Industrial portfolio covers a broad range of technology solutions developed for Wind Turbine, Industrial Gear, Turbine, Hydraulic, Grease, and Slideway applications.

 Our global coverage allows us to maintain close contact with our customers, OEM partners and industry groups.
 This gives us a heightened awareness and understanding of global issues within the industry and helps us to stay ahead of the game in anticipating future market needs.